Collarenebri Aboriginal Cemetery

-The Collarenebri Aboriginal Cemetery is a heritage-listed cemetery and ceremonial site for Indigenous Australians located at Gundabloui Road, Collarenebri, Walgett Shire, New South Wales, Australia.
+The Collarenebri Aboriginal Cemetery is a heritage-listed cemetery and ceremonial site for Indigenous Australians located at Gundabloui Road, Collarenebri in the Orana region of New South Wales, Australia.
 It was built from 1907.
 The property is owned by Collarenebri Local Aboriginal Land Council.
 The site was added to the New South Wales State Heritage Register on 19 December 2014.